-A software development life cycle is the process followed in the creation of software, as it defines a methodology that helps ensure the improvement of the software’s quality and the entire software development process.
+A software development life cycle is the process followed in the creation of software, as it defines a methodology that helps ensure the improvement of the software’s quality and the entire software development life cycle process.

 This life cycle is made out of a number of different and clearly defined work phases.
-Each stage produces deliverables required for the next.
+Each stage produces a deliverable required for the next.
 The data gathered during previous stages is translated into requirements for the next which at the same time are translated into design.
 Code is later developed according to the design and subsequently tested to make sure it complies with the requirements provided after the previous stage’s data gathering phase.
-After that, everything needs to be deployed with regular scheduled maintenance becoming the final step of the development lifecycle.
+After that, everything needs to be deployed with regular scheduled maintenance becoming the final step of the software development lifecycle.
 Take a look at the detailed description of each stage below:

 Requirement Gathering and Analysis

 In this stage we gather all business requirements.
 It is managed by team leads or senior members and all decisions are made by combining input from the customers, market surveys, stakeholders and industry experts.
 All of this information will allow the team to determine who is going to use the system, what should the system provide or do and then make decisions on what would be the best approach to assess every requirement in the most efficient way.

 Finally, a Software Requirement Specification (SRS) document is created which will serve as a guideline when entering the testing phase.